Separate Yourself From Investor-owned Utilities With Solar

 In the united states, IOUs cover about three-thirds of America’s utility customers.
-This is even more significant given that there are only 168 IOUs.
+This statistic is even more significant, given that there are only 168 IOUs.

 Residential Solar Panels: an Electricity Game Changer

-This, however, doesn’t need to be the end of the story.
-Residential solar has become a viable option for people that want to save money and/or conserve fossil fuels.
+Customers, however, don’t need to accept this as the end of the story.
+For people that want to save money and conserve fossil fuels, residential solar has become a viable option.

 Although most that have residential solar stay connected to the grid, they don’t pay as much for electricity.
-This is because their solar array generates the majority of their power needs.
+Solar savings are possible because their solar array generates the majority of their power needs.

 How Much do Solar Panels Save?

-Although we all would like to say we do things for the greater good.
-When it comes down to it, most people make their purchase decisions because it benefits them in some way.
+We all would like to say we do things for the greater good.
+However, when it comes down to it, most people make their purchase decisions because it benefits them in some way.

 Solar panels are one of those purchases.
 Solar helps the environment, which makes us feel a little better about ourselves.
 It also increases our energy consumption awareness.